|

 has happened?

-We do not know, my lord, said Valandillooking
+We do not know, my lord, said Valandil, looking uncomfortably

-uncomfortably from one Legolas to the other.
-We caught the
+from one Legolas to the other.
+We caught the horse galloping

-horse galloping south along the old sheep-herders trail
+south along the old sheep-herders trail.
+Aranwë was

-Aranwë was already unconscious.
-He looked down at Legolas,
+already unconscious.
+He looked down at Legolas, clearly

-This is a distant kinsman, said Legolas double,
+This is a distant kinsman of mine, said Legolas

 Why is he riding Brightstar? asked Legolas.
 Eowyn

-He is carrying a reply, my lords, suggested Valandil.
+He is carrying a message, my lords, said Valandil.

 I thought it might be urgent.

-removed a rolled parchment, and handed it to his double, who broke
+parchment, and handed it to his double, who broke the seal and

 There is a tiny wound on his hand, said Legolas,

-almost like the insect bites I have seen on humans
+almost like the insect bites I have seen on men

 Valar!